Jonnnty/VLM-Instruct-FastGS/README.md

   </table>
 </div>

+### Hollow Elliptical Tube Initialization:
+### We propose to wrap the main subject with a hollow elliptical tube for surrounding environment initialization.
+#### a.
+It covers not only the surrounding areas but also the sky/ceiling and ground.
+#### b.
+Compared with full box-shaped enclosing strategies, it keeps the subject visible in partial views.

 ## 📊 Performance Comparison
 Starting from only 100 random points and after 20,000 iterations, our method, powered by the [Qwen3-VL-2B-Instruct](https://huggingface.co/Qwen/Qwen3-VL-2B-Instruct) vision-language model, demonstrates significantly more complete scene reconstruction: